nZEDb/nZEDb/docs/CodeStyle.md

-* Fields referencing fields in other tables (usually indexed fields), should use the table name followed by the field name separated by an underderscore. i.e. video_id is a reference to video.id (the id field in the videos table).
+* Fields referencing fields in other tables (usually indexed fields), should use the table name followed by the field name separated by an underderscore. i.e. videos_id is a reference to video.id (the id field in the videos table).